ldkngan/Python_E-Wallet_Transaction_And_Payment_Analysis/README.md

 <img width="1034" height="407" alt="image" src="https://github.com/user-attachments/assets/3a4acdc6-3dfd-4929-b929-636215690b38" />

+**Insight:**
+Top Up transactions are the core driver of volume, while Payment transactions are high-frequency but lower in value.
+User behavior aligns with a wallet-first ecosystem.

 ### 6. Of each transaction type (excluding invalid transactions): find the number of transactions, volume, senders and receivers.
 In [16]:
 ```python